David-Kasilia/Hello-Microverse-Project/README.md

 Open the style.css and add the style properties to the h1 element.

 # Run Tests
-Run the index.html on your preferred browser or use a live server
+Run the index.html on your preferred browser or use a live server.

+# Authors
+David Kasilia Mwanzia

+# Contributing
+Contributions, issues, and feature request are welcome anytime.

+# Acknowledgements
+Microverse